hummingbot/hummingbot/documentation/docs/global-configs/color-settings.md

 2. `output-pane`
 3. `input-pane`
 4. `bottom-pane`
-5. `logs-pane`
+5. `log-pane`
-6. `Toggle to open and close the log pane or press CTRL + T`
+6. `terminal-primary`

-### Changing the panel colors
+## Changing the panel colors

-To make changes to the panel colors, edit the `config_global.yml` file to specify the colors for each of the panes.
+To make changes to the panel colors, run `config [parameter_name]` inside the Hummingbot client.
+For example, the command for changing the log pane color is `config log-pane` and enter the hex code of the desired color.

-!!! note
-    A hex color code is a 6-symbol code made of up to three 2-symbol elements.
-Each of the 2-symbol elements expresses a color value from 0 to 255.
-The code is written using a formula that turns each value into a unique 2-digit alphanumeric code.
-For example, the RGB code (224, 105, 16) is E06910 in hexadecimal code

 !!! tip
-    You can use a hexadecimal color picker like the one here to choose colors - https://www.w3schools.com/colors/colors_picker.asp
+    You can use a hexadecimal color picker like the one here to choose colors: https://www.w3schools.com/colors/colors_picker.asp

+Alternatively, you can edit these values in the `conf_global.yml` file using a text editor.

+## Reset colors to default

+Press `CTRL + R` while inside Hummingbot to reset the style to use its default colors.

 ```
 # Background color of the top pane